tomos-potter/testing_ipmr/README.md

 # testing_ipmr
-A quick test out the ipmr package
+A quick test of the ipmr package